Quick recipe for creamy soy free vegan basil pesto sauce! Enjoy a dairy free basil pesto just as scrumptious as the traditional Italian sauce!

-And with this recipe I’m entering a very, very, VERY dangerous land.
-Because I’m from Genova, Italy (Genoa in English), which is where traditional Italian basil pesto was born and where talking about vegan pesto can be life threatening.
+Because I’m from Genova, Italy (Genoa in English), which is where traditional Italian basil pesto was born and where talking about vegan pesto can earn you threatening looks.

 Basil pesto, without parmesan and pecorino cheese?
 Seriously?
 You’d better run, kid.
 Just Run.

-What actually helped me with this mission are my good ol’ friends: the cashews!
+What actually helped me to make this creamy vegan pesto are my good ol’ friends: the cashews.

 I really like them because thanks to their neutral taste they are very versatile, so much so that they can be used either in savory dishes and desserts, like my creamy cashew sauce, or this vegan coffee cream and this other creamy limoncello dessert!